XNAT-Dashboards/XNAT-Dashboards/docs/developer_guide.rst

 - All frontend code for creating plots from backend is sent to a Javascript file that can be found on 'app/static/dashboards/js/plotly_chart_generator.js'
 - Using Jinja html template we loop through each graph data sent from backend and call the method present on the above file for creating plots.
 - This file contains code for creating bar, stacked bar, pie, scatter, line graphs.
-- Other js file in the same directory is for differnt part of page.
+- Other js file in the same directory is for different part of page.

 Example graph data sent from backend to frontend::